Brisbane's Doctor-Led Cosmetic Clinic

 Broken Capillaries Treatment Options

-The options for facial capillaries treatment include IPL, laser, diathermy and injections.
-IPL treats capillaries on the neck, decolletage, and facial capillaries.
-It can be used in other body areas but is not recommended for treating the leg’s spider veins.
+The options for facial capillary treatment include IPL, laser, diathermy, and injections.
+IPL treats capillaries on the neck, décolletage, and facial capillaries.
+It can be used in other body areas, but it is not recommended for treating the leg’s spider veins.
 IPL is an effective treatment for diffuse redness and isolated capillaries up to 2 mm in diameter on the face.
-However, once the facial capillaries are larger than 2mm in diameter, better treatment options include lasers, diathermy, or injections.
-So why do we prefer IPL for broken capillaries treatment of the face?
+However, when facial capillaries exceed 2mm in diameter, lasers, diathermy, or injections are better treatment options.
+So why do we prefer IPL to treat the face with broken capillaries?

 Laser vs IPL for Broken Capillaries on Face

 We prefer IPL over laser for capillaries on the face because IPL can treat all signs of sun damage in a single treatment.
-Lasers use a single wavelength of light that only attracts the red/blue colour in blood vessels.
+Lasers use a single wavelength of light that only attracts the red or blue colours in blood vessels.
 In comparison, IPL uses a broad spectrum of visible light.
-IPL targets the red/blue blood vessels, brown pigment, and water in the skin to address skin texture change.
+IPL targets red or blue blood vessels, brown pigment, and water in the skin to address skin texture changes.
 As a result, IPL is well suited to treating various sun damage issues.
-Thus IPL will settle diffuse redness, facial capillaries and pigmentation and improve skin quality.
-We use the Sciton BBL, which has corrective and ‘Forever Young’ treatment programs.
-It is in a league of its own!
+Thus, IPL will settle diffuse redness, facial capillaries, and pigmentation and improve skin quality.
+We use the Sciton BBL, which has corrective and ‘Forever Young’ treatment programmes.
+The Sciton BBL is unparalleled in its capabilities!

-Laser treatments are more precise but less versatile and better for larger isolated capillaries, such as broken capillaries around the nose.
-IPL and lasers can be used in combination for facial capillaries.
+Laser treatments are more precise but less versatile and better for more extensive, isolated capillaries, such as broken capillaries around the nose.
+You can combine IPL and lasers to treat facial capillaries.
 Alternatives include diathermy for nose capillaries or injections.

 Diathermy for Broken Capillaries

 Once facial capillaries reach a 2 mm diameter, it is best to use something like diathermy.
-Diathermy can be used for all sizes of vessels; however, there is a risk of pinpoint scar at the site of diathermy—Reserve diathermy for broken capillaries to vessels that cannot be treated with IPL.
+Diathermy can treat all vessel sizes, but it may leave pinpoint scars.
+Use it only for broken capillaries in ships that IPL can’t treat.

 Rosacea capillary treatment before and after.